What to do on Gili Air and the Gili Islands

 Gorgeous sunsets, bike rentals and easy walks (you can walk around the outside of the island in 90 minutes or cut across the middle in a shorter time).

 Everyone speaks English.
 Wifi is pretty much everywhere for the price of a coffee or a beer.
 There’s great pizza, super seafood and lots of sunbeds.
-But it feels highly manufactured.
+But it feels a little manufactured.

 Oh don’t get me wrong, I’ve enjoyed the three days that we’ve spent here, despite the lack of electricity.
 I’ve loved the ease of it all.
 I’m even coming to enjoy the heaviest pancakes in the world, which I’ve discovered aren’t just a “provided on the Kencana Adventures boats”, but an Indonesian thing.

-I enjoyed the glass bottomed boat snorkeling trip that we went on – you know, the one where the boat is designed for 40 people, where there were 4 life jackets and 70 passengers plus crew?
-The snorkeling was good, even if I did get mad with the morons standing on the coral and chasing the turtle.
-I was even amused when after our lunch stop on Gili Meno we lost two of our three Australians onboard, we found them at the next stop, when they hitched a ride with another boat.
+I enjoyed the glass-bottomed boat snorkeling trip that we went on – you know, the one where the boat is designed for 40 people, where there were 4 life jackets and 70 passengers plus crew?
+The snorkeling was good, even if I did get mad with those standing on the coral and chasing the turtle.
+I was even amused when after our lunch stop on Gili Meno we lost two of our three Australians onboard, we found them at the next stop when they hitched a ride with another boat.

-We had glorious sunset, a chilled out time and some respite from fried Indonesian food.
+We had a glorious sunset, a chilled-out time, and some respite from fried Indonesian food.

 Travel Tips for Exploring Indonesia